Relations with partners across the globe

 More background information

 In Afghanistan, a number of global partners such as Australia, the Republic of Korea and New Zealand, made important contributions to the NATO-led International Security Assistance Force (ISAF) from 2003 to 2014.
 Many continue to work alongside Allies in the follow-on mission to train, advise and assist the Afghan security forces (Resolute Support).
 Other countries, such as Japan, have supported stabilisation efforts in Afghanistan without being involved in combat, by funding a large number of development projects and dispatching liaison officers.
+In 2020, the Republic of Korea served as the co-chair of the Afghan National Army Trust Fund Board.

 NATO has maintained a dialogue with countries that are not part of its partnership frameworks, on an ad-hoc basis, since the 1990s.
 However, NATO’s involvement in areas outside of its immediate region – including Afghanistan and Libya – has increased the need and opportunities for enhanced global interaction.
 Clearly, the emergence of global threats requires the cooperation of a wider range of countries to successfully tackle challenges such as terrorism, proliferation, piracy or cyber attacks.
 Dialogue with these countries can also help NATO avert crises and, when needed, manage an operation throughout all phases.